 - Equity investments that are taken for strategic and other objectives Where an equity investment is undertaken for a strategic purpose, such investment will be made only after extensive analysis and due diligence.
 Equity investments undertaken for other business objectives are principally in conjunction with initiatives or measures promoted by the relevant regulatory authorities or trade bodies in which the Group will jointly with other financial institutions invest in such entities to attain various objectives, such as socio-economic development, promoting the further development of the financial market, the provision of facilities to improve customer service, and support for human capital development for the betterment of the Malaysian banking industry.
-The Board of Directors' approvals are required prior to committing to all forms of equity investment under this category and, where relevant, the necessary regulatory approval or notification will be obtained or met. - Equity investments on which capital gains are expected These transactions are originated and managed by dedicated equity finance teams.
-These transactions represent funding solutions for known customers of the Group and are governed by specific policies.
-The Group ensures that the investment in these entities does not constitute a controlling interest in the relevant business. - Equity investments made as the result of a work out of a problem exposure From time to time, the Group will take an equity stake in a customer as part of a work out arrangement for problem exposures.
+The Board of Directors' approvals are required prior to committing to all forms of equity investment under this category and, where relevant, the necessary regulatory approval or notification will be obtained or met. - Equity investments on which capital gains are expected These transactions are for proprietary trading. - Equity investments made as the result of a work out of a problem exposure From time to time, the Group will take an equity stake in a customer as part of a work out arrangement for problem exposures.
 These investments are made only where there is no other viable option available and form an immaterial part of the Group's equity exposures.

-12.1 Valuation for and accounting of equities investments in the banking book
+12.1 Valuation for and accounting of equity investments in the banking book

 Measurement of equity securities - Equity securities that have a quoted market price are carried at their fair value.
 Fair value is determined based upon current bid prices.
 If a market for a financial asset is not active, fair value is determined based upon a valuation technique.
 This includes the use of recent arms-length transactions, discounted cash flow analysis, option pricing models and other valuation techniques commonly used by market participants to price similar instruments.
 Where fair value is not determined based upon an actively traded market price, judgement is required to take into consideration the impact of liquidity, concentration, uncertainty of market factors, pricing assumptions and other risks affecting the specific instrument.
-In the event that the fair value of an unlisted security cannot be measured reliably, these investments are measured at cost.
+In the event that the fair value of an unlisted security cannot be measured reliably, these investments are measured at cost less impairment loss (if any).

-Where the investment is held for long term strategic purposes, these investments are accounted for either as available for sale, with changes in fair value being recognised in equity, or at fair value through profit and loss.
+Where the investment is held for long term strategic purposes, these investments are accounted as available for sale, with changes in fair value being recognised in equity.

-For the periods reported the book value of certain unlisted investments are measured at cost because the fair value cannot be reliably measured.
+For the periods reported the book value of certain unlisted investments are measured at cost less impairment losses (if any) because the fair value cannot be reliably measured.
 These investments represent minority interests in companies for which active markets do not exist and quote prices are not available.
 For all other equity exposures book value equals fair value.

-Fair value should not differ to the quoted share price.
+Fair value should not differ from the quoted share price.
 Should a quoted share price not be available, it is estimated using the techniques referred to above.